Televisión Pública: 1978–2000: Color television

 In 1979, Canal 7 took control of the new complex, and with it came a new name.
 On May 3, Canal 7 became Argentina Televisora Color (ATC), a name that would serve the channel for the remainder of the 20th century.
 Carlos Montero helped design the new channel's identity.

 The investment in ATC paid off, and briefly in the early 1980s, before the rise of Alejandro Romay's Canal 9 Libertad, ATC led the national television ratings, a feat it has not accomplished since.
 As state network it brought news of the Falklands War of 1982 to Argentine TV viewers nationwide, with correspondents and news crews going into the actions of the conflict, and led a national publicity campaign in support of the war effort.
 Dubbed "Argentines, To Victory" (Argentinos, a Vencer), ATC and the national government produced several commercials for this campaign, and on the opening day of the war broadcast a special program dedicated to the conflict broadcast in all its stations nationwide, and, for the first time ever for an Argentine TV station, also in South American countries (save Uruguay) and the United States, via satellite broadcasts.

 The 1990s were a more turbulent time for ATC.
 On one front, the Bosch Fernseh equipment, which was still the bulk of the channel's workflow, was aging, and replacement parts and fixes were getting harder to find.
 On another, under Carlos Menem, ATC was almost privatized and, in 1996, even had an unusual five-month change of identity to ATeCE, a la Argentina (ATeCE, to Argentina), with a new, more nationalist approach.
+The new logo was unveiled in February of that year, costing AR$60,000, and was designed by Orestes Lucero, coinciding with the introduction of a new schedule (due March and April) and the rename of its news operation to Pueblo Noticias (People News).
+According to ATeCE director Roberto Eliseo Llanini, the identity represented the Argentine flag, while the slogan has two interpretations: ATeCE as in "átése" (the correct spelling was "átése") as in "attach yourself to Argentina" and becoming part of Argentina as a whole.